gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The sequence number key is used to encrypt the sequence number (Section 4.2.3 of {{RFC9147}}).

-## Cipher Suit Capabilities
+## Cipher Suite Capabilities

-The DTLS Key Management Method needs to know which cipher suits defined for usage with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
-All TLS cipher suit that are defined are listed in the TLS cipher suit registry {{TLS-CIPHER-SUITS}} at IANA and are identified by a 2-byte value.
-Thus this needs to return a list of all supported cipher suits to the higher layer.
+The DTLS Key Management Method needs to know which cipher suites defined for usage with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
+All TLS cipher suite that are defined are listed in the TLS cipher suite registry {{TLS-CIPHER-SUITES}} at IANA and are identified by a 2-byte value.
+Thus this needs to return a list of all supported cipher suites to the higher layer.

-Request : Get Cipher Suits
+Request : Get Cipher Suites

 Parameters : none

-Reply   : Cipher Suits
+Reply   : Cipher Suites

-Parameters : list of cipher suits
+Parameters : list of cipher suites

 ## Establish Client Write Keying Material

-The DTLS Chunk can use one out of multiple sets of cipher suit and corresponding key materials.
+The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.

 The following information needs to be provided when setting Client Write (transmit) Keying material: